 5540 N. Lamar Blvd

 Hours: Monday – Friday 8:00 am – 5:00 pm

 Cost: From $35 – $500 per month depending on membership

-Impact Hub offers two locations, one in South Austin and one in North Austin.
+Impact Hub, now known as Vuka, offers two locations, one in South Austin and one in North Loop.
 The company offers private desks, shared workspaces, programs, and accelerators for remote workers’ needs.
 Here, you’ll find the standard meeting rooms and office supplies, as well as Fair Trade-certified coffees for the Austin coffee shop.
 In addition, you can join yoga and meditation classes and bring your pooch along since they’re dog-friendly.
 Membership includes three days at every Impact Hub across the world.

 9. Capital Factory